swapnilhpatil/analog-clock/README.md

 # Analog Clock
+Here is the preview video of the website below:

+will updalod soon.

 ### Overview
 This project is a simple analog clock created using HTML, CSS, and JavaScript.
 It displays the current time in a traditional analog format with hour, minute, and second hands.